-- a.
+- i) Characteristics of the instruments: - a.
 These instruments could be either perpetual (PCPS) or dated (RNCPS and RCPS) instruments with a fixed maturity of minimum 15 years. - b.
 The perpetual instruments shall be cumulative.
 The dated instruments could be cumulative or non-cumulative - ii) Limits: The outstanding amount of these instruments along with other components of Tier II capital shall not exceed 100 per cent of Tier I capital at any point of time.
-The above limit will be based on the amount of Tier I capital after deduction of goodwill and other intangible assets but before the deduction of investments. - iii) Amount: The amount to be raised may be decided by the Board of Directors of banks. - iv) Options: - (i) These instruments shall not be issued with a 'put option'.

-(ii) However, banks may issue the instruments with a call option at a particular date subject to strict compliance with each of the following conditions:

-- (a) The call option on the instrument is permissible after the instrument has run for at least ten years; and - (b) Call option shall be exercised only with the prior approval of RBI (Department of Banking Operations & Development).
-While considering the proposals received from banks for exercising the call option the RBI would, among other things, take into consideration the bank's CRAR position both at the time of exercise of the call option and after exercise of the call option. - v) Step-up option: The issuing bank may have a step-up option which may be exercised only once during the whole life of the instrument, in conjunction with the call option, after the lapse of ten years from the date of issue.
-The step-up shall not be more than 100 bps.
-The limits on step-up apply to the all-in cost of the debt to the issuing banks.
+The above limit will be based on the amount of Tier I capital after deduction of goodwill and other intangible assets but before the deduction of investments. - iii) Amount: The amount to be raised may be decided by the Board of Directors of banks. - iv) Options: - (i) These instruments shall not be issued with a 'put option'. - (ii) However, banks may issue the instruments with a call option at a particular date subject to strict compliance with each of the following conditions: - (a) The call option on the instrument is permissible after the instrument has run for at least ten years; and - (b) Call option shall be exercised only with the prior approval of RBI (Department of Banking Operations & Development).
+While considering the proposals received from banks for exercising the call option the RBI would, among other things, take into consideration the bank's CRAR position both at the time of exercise of the call option and after exercise of the call option. - v) Step-up option: In terms of document titled 'Basel-III- A global regulatory framework for more resilient banks and banking systems', released by Basel Committee on Banking Supervision (BCBS) in December 2010, regulatory capital instruments should not have step-up's or other incentives to redeem.
+However, the BCBS has proposed certain transitional arrangements, in terms of which only those instruments having such features which were issued before September 12, 2010 will continue to be recognised as eligible capital instruments under Basel III which becomes operational beginning January 01, 2013 in a phased manner.
+Hence, banks should not issue Tier I or Tier II capital instruments with 'step-up' option, so that these instruments continue to remain eligible for inclusion in the new definition of regulatory capital.

-- vi) Classification in the balance sheet: These instruments will be classified as 'Borrowings' under Schedule 4 of the Balance Sheet under item No.I (i.e., Borrowings). - vii) Coupon: The coupon payable to the investors may be either at a fixed rate or at a floating rate referenced to a market determined rupee interest benchmark rate.
+- vi) Classification in the balance sheet: These instruments will be classified as 'Borrowings' under Schedule 4 of the Balance Sheet under item No. I (i.e., Borrowings). - vii) Coupon: The coupon payable to the investors may be either at a fixed rate or at a floating rate referenced to a market determined rupee interest benchmark rate.